 Recognize that Everyone is Under Stress

-The gravity of the Coronavirus COVID-19 Pandemic is stressful for everyone.
+The gravity of the pandemic is stressful for everyone.
 There are numerous factors that contribute to this.
 First, the speed at which this situation has come upon us is unparalleled.
 What was unimaginable a few short weeks ago is today’s reality.
 So we haven’t had the benefit of time to get accustomed to our new normal.
 Second, no one knows exactly what the eventual outcome will be, except that our lives will be forever changed.
-Nothing feeds fear more than the fear of the unknown.
 Third, the economic strain is real and will take time to recover.
 Many in our Las Vegas community have already, and hopefully temporarily, been furloughed from their jobs.
 Business owners have closed their doors and are dealing with the shock of having their life savings and years of hard work in jeopardy.
-For these reasons, and countless others, it’s perfectly understandable that people are feeling stressed.
+For these reasons, and countless others, it’s perfectly understandable that many people are feeling stressed.